ls2716/BMW_LLM_ft/README.md

 | Layer Removed Model | 2.7527      | 15.6847    |
 | Original Model      | 3.4234      | 30.6741    |

 From the evaluation metrics, we can see that both the trained base and layer-removed models outperform the original pre-trained SmolLM2-135M model on the loss and the perplexity (exp(loss)) metrics.
 This indicates that the fine-tuning process has improved the model's ability to predict the next token in the sequence.
 Both trained models have similar performance, with the base model having a slightly lower loss and perplexity than the layer-removed model.
-This suggests that while removing a layer negatively impacts the model's performance.
+This suggests that removing a layer negatively impacts the model's performance, albeit only slightly in this case.

 #### Training Loss Comparison